nightwarrior-xxx/Azure_Practise/docs/storage_accounts.md

 # Why storage
 Suppose you have a image processing website .
-Now you don't want your website to function slowely.
-So you have a backend servers for that now.
+You don't want your website to function slowly.
+So you have a backend servers for that.
 Now you also don't want your backend server to fail if number of process increases.
 So you make a storage account that stores processes and then you distribute those all processes equally in backend servers.
 After processing those all data should be now store somewhere else so you need a storage for that also.
 You don't use a database for storing because you can store object in database.

 ![Why_storage](./img/why_storage.png)